Anhelli: The Howl in Wrocław

 Anhelli: The Howl

 Laboratory Theatre Space, the Grotowski Institute

 Anhelli: The Howl is a musical performance piece composed of Armenian songs, Greek hymns and Orthodox irmoses.

-In the performance we ask the basic question about the inability to experience and express death.
-Death cannot be told, nor can any representation be built, so we focus here on those few minutes of mourning when mourners gather in the house of the departed person and make a farewell, dismiss the deceased.
-However, this is not just a gesture of farewell, but a real disconnection, sending away, maybe freeing the soul.
-Death is not just a moment of transition but a process that takes time. „Anhelli” wants to bring theater from before the rupturę into different disciplines and styles.
+In Anhelli: The Howl we ask the fundamental question of the inability to experience and express death.
+Death cannot be told, nor can it be represented, so we focus on those few minutes of mourning when mourners gather in the house of the departed to bid farewell to her, to send her off.
+However, this is not just a farewell, but a real disconnection, sending away the soul, perhaps freeing it.
+Death is not just a moment of transition but a process that takes time.

-Hence in the performance we use non-canonical Gnostic texts, not the poem’s texts.
 The unique collection of songs performed by the actors was formed in the process of at least ten years of searching.
-Teatr ZAR method of work is based on long-term work with singers from various traditions until our actors are able to sing each song together and participate in a common liturgy or funeral ritual.
+Teatr ZAR’s method of work is based on long-term work with singers from various traditions until the actors are able to sing each song together and participate in a common liturgy or funeral ritual.
 Only then can the song become a part of the performance.

 Parallels with noh theatre can be found in the piece.
 Both ZAR’s approach and traditional Japanese theatre focus on making present what is absent.
 Through the power of including the audience, ZAR creates a theatre that makes present.
 In Anhelli, they use staging and funeral songs to make present the moment of death and mourning.